johnhbarragan/johnhbarragan.github.io/day1note.md

 # Learning Markdown

 Markdown is a lightweight and easy to use syntax for styling all forms or writing on the Github platform.
+Github is a host site for software development and it helps build websites through efficient/simple coding.
 Mostly, Markdown is just regular text with a few non alphabetic characters thrown in, like # or *

 ## Basic Writing cheatsheet
 1. ** **  = Bold